Oneflow-Inc/DLPerf/README.md

 ## Summary of Latest Test Results(common cases)

-This section maintains a summary of the results of the common models.For more and more details, please find in [reports](./reports) folder.
+This section maintains a summary of the results of the common models.For more details, please refer to [reports](./reports) folder.

 ### Latest Test Report